Image Credit: Sean MacEntee

 - Update the website regularly and keep the content fresh and up to date.

-Google Webmaster Help – It is the official Google Webmaster Tools Help Center where you can find tips and tutorials on using their Webmaster Tools and answers to your frequently asked questions.
+- Google Webmaster Tools Help – It is the official Google Webmaster Tools Help Center where you can find tips and tutorials on using their Webmaster Tools and answers to your frequently asked questions.